 •Prayer involves trusting.
-Listen to Jesus' words in verse 8, "Do not be like them, for your Father knows what you need before you ask him."
+Listen to Jesus' words in verse 8, "Be not ye, therefore, like unto them; for your Father knows what things you have need of, before you ask Him."
 What a loaded sentence!
 Our Father knows.
 He's omniscient.
 We don't pray to inform Him.
 As Frederick Bruner has written (237), "Prayer is not an intelligence briefing for God; it is intelligent conversation with him."

 When someone prays in church, "Dear Lord, please help Sam.
-He's at S.O.M.C, third floor, room 321.
+He's at Scioto Memorial Hospital, third floor, room 321.
 He's having kidney trouble and is feeling kind of lonely.
 It'd be nice if he'd get a few cards this week..."
 I wonder if it's a prayer to God or an announcement to the congregation.

 My friends, God knows!
 Do we pray like we believe He knows?!
 We need to take prayer seriously.
 We have an audience with the One Who knows our needs!
 Since that's true, I wonder if it's honoring to God to use public prayer in a worship service as a time to move people around since people's eyes are closed.
 Prayer involves thinking and trusting.
 Jesus says our Father is concerned about how we pray.
 Next week, we'll explore Jesus' teaching concerning a second matter, addressed in verses 9-15, and learn what to pray.
 Implications: We must make two choices...

 1. We must choose to pray.
 Do you pray?
 Is prayer a vital part of your daily routine?
 Do you pray alone?
 Do you pray with your spouse and children?
-Pray is a non-negotiable basic, isn't it?
+Pray is a nonnegotiable basic, isn't it?
 Choose today to pray.
 If you don't pray, perhaps it's because you don't know God in a personal sense.
 He's not your Father because He's not your Savior.